zora-ra/Final-Project-Group8/Code/README.md

 Source of dataset: https://www.kaggle.com/keplersmachines/kepler-labelled-time-series-data

-Or you can download it from data folder
+Or you can download it from 'data' folder

 Please run our code in this sequence:

-preprocessing_plot.py
+1. preprocessing_plot.py

-MLP.py
+2. MLP.py

-CNN.py
+3. CNN.py

-RNN.py
+4. RNN.py